uncttao/par-DPLL/README.md

 ![uuf75-325-avg](https://github.com/uncttao/par-DPLL/blob/master/assets/SATLIB-Benchmark%20Problems%2C%20uuf75-325%2C%20First%20100.avg.png)

-We also implemented a cut-off scheme such that the solver would no longer fork new Cilk subroutines if the number of active literals decrease below certain numbers.
+We also implemented a cutoff scheme such that the solver would no longer fork new Cilk subroutines if the number of active literals decrease below certain numbers.
 This can be understood as an explicit grainularity control to amortize the cost of creating new Cilk subroutines.

 #### uuf50-218 Cutoff